L'Intermédiaire des chercheurs et curieux: History

 The magazine appeared from 1864 to 1940.
 Initially it focused on the arts and all sciences.
 It reappeared in April 1951, first under a slightly different name.

 A high-ranking official of Scottish origin, Charles Read, under the pseudonym of Carle de Rash, was the founder and the first director.
 He took as a model the Notes and Queries, published in London, and based it on the same principle.
 Genealogical and nobility issues gained in importance following the reappearance in 1951.

-Since 1981 ICC is not published in September, i.e. the number of issues reduced from 12 to 11 per year.
+Since 1981 ICC is not published in September, reducing the number of issues from 12 to 11 per year.
+It seized publication in 2016.